schibsted/jslt/README.md

 This has the following benefits:
  * better handling of missing data,
  * no more ugly `${ ... }` wrappers around the jq queries,
- * much faster implementation by compiling to Java bytecode,
+ * much faster implementation (first by byte-compiling to a custom virtual machine, later by compiling to Java bytecode),
  * no dependencies on the Scala runtime library,
  * no dependencies on the parser generator,
  * sane syntax for `not`,